korewireless/Microvisor-Demo-CMSIS-Freertos/README.md

 The deliverable you can provision onto the Microvisor Nucleo board will be built into `build/Demo/gpio_toggle_demo.elf`.

+To provision the build, a bundle must be created using the [bundler tool](https://github.com/twilio/twilio-microvisor-tools/tree/main/bundler-py).
+Please refer to the documentation for that tool on creating the Microvisor bundle.

 ## Copyright

 The sample code is © 2021, Twilio, Inc.